GENU-N/genun-api-doc/docs/guide-examples.md

 ## Init SDK

-Here is an example of how you might include the necessary dependencies and initialize the `GENUNTokenGatingClient` SDK in an HTML file:
+Here is an example of how you might include the necessary dependencies and initialize the `GENUNClient` SDK in an HTML file:

 ```html
 <!DOCTYPE html>